-The Department of Heath’s guide book The expectant mother, and baby’s first month, written by Frederic Truby King and published in the 1920s, discouraged the wearing of corsets and singled out bras for particular criticism: ‘The modern brassiere, the latest invention of the devil, is as injurious as the corset because it constricts the chest and flattens out the nipples.’1
+A Department of Heath guidebook, The expectant mother, and baby’s first month, written by Frederic Truby King and published in the 1920s, discouraged the wearing of corsets and singled out bras for particular criticism: ‘The modern brassiere, the latest invention of the devil, is as injurious as the corset because it constricts the chest and flattens out the nipples.’1

 As dress became more casual, pregnancy became more obvious.
 This did not mean that women were comfortable displaying their pregnancy.
-Though books advised loose, light clothing, women often wore heavy coats in public, even over summer.
-Some shied away from public appearances – in 1957 politician Hilda Ross recalled a time she described as ‘the old, dark days when we didn’t go out for a walk except in the dark!’2
+Though books advised loose, light clothing, women often wore heavy coats in public, even in summer.
+Some shied away from public appearances – in 1957, politician Hilda Ross recalled ‘the old, dark days when we didn’t go out for a walk except in the dark!’2

 Visible pregnancy became more acceptable.
 Clothing was still baggy but did not try to hide the fact.
-By the 1990s many women proudly displayed their belly behind a light covering of stretchy material, though a 1996 study showed that pregnant women still withdrew from public places at times.
+By the 1990s many women proudly displayed their belly behind a light covering of stretchy material, though a 1996 study showed that pregnant women still avoided public places at times.

-In the 19th century, Māori women were most likely to give birth in a specially constructed shelter.
+In the 19th century, Māori women often gave birth in a specially constructed shelter.
 The tapu or sacredness of birthing mean that it could not be performed in an ordinary dwelling.
 The umbilical cord was tied with flax fibre or thin stems of makahakaha, a creeper which grows on sandy beaches.
-The cut end would be smeared with oil (titoki).
+The cut end was smeared with oil (titoki).

 In the 19th and early 20th centuries, most Pākehā women gave birth at home supported by midwives, family or neighbours.
 Midwives often stayed in the house for days before and after the birth.
-Middle-class women sometimes engaged a doctor if they could afford to do this.
-Women also gave birth at small, private maternity hospitals (usually in urban areas) run by doctors, nurses or midwives.
+Middle-class women sometimes engaged a doctor if they could afford to do so.
+Women also gave birth in small, private maternity hospitals (usually in urban areas) run by doctors, nurses or midwives.

 Most midwives were lay practitioners without formal training.
 They gained skills by having their own children or working with experienced midwives.